devoteamgcloud/dgc-learning-path-data-template/__materials__/chapter_06.md

 #### Staging basket table

 The `staging.basket` table is really hard to make.
+We therefore advise you to follow the following steps to create it.

-- first create a `staging.basket_temp` table only with 1-1 transformation from `raw.basket`.
+- start by creating a `staging.basket_temp` table with only the simple transformations from `raw.basket` (the transformations that are not specified just below).
+For now set id_basket_header to NULL.
 - then dedupicate the detail on `product_name` updating the `staging.basket_temp` table in place (really, really hard).
 - create `staging.basket` table joining with `cleaned.basket_header` table to retrieve existing basket headers ids and keep the new header as `NULL`.
 - and update the `staging.basket` table in place to fill the NULL (new) basket headers with an incremental value starting from the last id known in the `cleaned.basket_header` table.